 His vision is to see service agencies work more collaboratively so the work can be more effective changing communities.
 Terrell has a Bachelors degree in Audio Arts & Acoustics from Columbia College Chicago, and received his Masters in Evangelism and Leadership from Wheaton College.
-Terrell loves to travel abroad.
-He has been to, England, Italy, Uganda, and South Africa.

 Frances Newman joined PPC nearly a year ago as a Parent Liaison.

 She has more than 35 years of experience as a parent, with several of her children attending Chicago Public Schools.

 She has been a staunch parent advocate for several decades and has served on numerous Local School Councils and Parent Advisory Councils.